jacopotagliabue/jacopotagliabue.github.io/index.md

 Educated in several acronyms across the globe (UNISR, SFI, MIT), I was co-founder and CTO of Tooso, a [NLP / IR startup](https://www.gartner.com/en/documents/3913700/cool-vendors-in-digital-commerce) in San Francisco acquired by [TSX:CVO](https://www.coveo.com/en/company/news-releases/2019/coveo-acquires-tooso).

-I led Coveo's A.I. and MLOps roadmap from scale-up to IPO, and built out _Coveo Labs_, an agile, applied R&D practice rooted in word-class collaborations (Stanford, Bocconi, Outerbounds, Uber, Microsoft, NVIDIA), [open source](https://github.com/jacopotagliabue) and [open science](https://github.com/coveooss/SIGIR-ecom-data-challenge).
+I led Coveo's A.I. and MLOps roadmap from scale-up to IPO, and built out _Coveo Labs_, an applied R&D practice rooted in word-class collaborations (Stanford, Bocconi, Outerbounds, Uber, Microsoft, NVIDIA), [open source](https://github.com/jacopotagliabue) and [open science](https://github.com/coveooss/SIGIR-ecom-data-challenge).

-I talk _a lot_, and I'm [often invited](#appendix) to do so by folks in industry (BBC, Walmart, Pinterest, eBay, Farfetch) and academia (SIRIP, CiE, KDD, Stanford).
+I talk _a lot_, and I'm often invited to do so by folks in industry (BBC, Walmart, Pinterest, eBay, Farfetch) and academia (SIRIP, CiE, KDD, Stanford).

 I am currently an Adj.
 Professor of ML at NYU, which is mostly notable because it is the only job I ever had that my parents (sort of) understand.

 ### Where is my mind?

-I often share [code](https://github.com/jacopotagliabue), [papers](https://scholar.google.com/citations?user=NDX19U0AAAAJ&hl=en), [posts](https://medium.com/@jacopotagliabue), [homework](https://github.com/jacopotagliabue/FREE_7773) and [tweets](https://twitter.com/jacopotagliabue) (ORDER BY importance DESC); if you have no intention of selling me anything, you can also try me on [Linkedin](https://www.linkedin.com/in/jacopotagliabue/).
+I often share [code](https://github.com/jacopotagliabue), [papers](https://scholar.google.com/citations?user=NDX19U0AAAAJ&hl=en), [posts](https://medium.com/@jacopotagliabue), [homework](https://github.com/jacopotagliabue/FREE_7773); if you have no intention of selling me anything, you can also try me on [Linkedin](https://www.linkedin.com/in/jacopotagliabue/).

 Selected talks, papers and datasets are highlighted (for the brave reader) [at the very end of this page](#appendix).